schubergphilis/vagrant-chef-zero/README.md

 ### Compatability

-Currently only NIX systems supported at this time due to a call to `lsof` to find running Chef Zero servers.
+Currently only tested on NIX systems, though I believe most NIX only commands have been removed.

 As for Vagrant providers, it has only been tested with VirtualBox.
 It should be possible to add support for other providers by changing certain assumptions, such as always running Chef-Zero on the host machine.